CMCD1996/Portfolio/_posts/2021-02-22-book-review-complications.md

 ---

 This entry is a continuation of my book review series.
-The intent of the series is to document a brief overview of each book, 3-5 lessons learnt and a reflection how these lessons apply to personal, professional and societal contexts.
+The series documents a brief overview of each book, 3-5 lessons learned and a reflection on how these lessons apply to personal, professional, and societal contexts.

 ### Overview
 Dr Atul Gawande details his personal experience with several complications arising in the field of medicine.